Canine Hip Dysplasia and The Story of Cody

 We were devastated.
 I cried all the way home.
 Of course we knew that this ended any dreams

-from another owner of one of the pups in the litter that she OFA'd Good, showing us that CHD
+another owner of one of the pups in the litter that she OFA'd Good, showing us that CHD is

 limited registration and we did not use it then, so we don't know if she was bred as we lost